Ko Doc Mai or "Flower Island"

 On the East side of Ko Doc Mai is a stunning wall dive whereas the West side of Ko Doc Mai is predominantly a sloping reef.
-The currents can be very strong during the full moon and Ko Doc Mai can be an excellent drift dive.
+Here the currents can be very strong.
+Especially during the full moon and Ko Doc Mai can be an excellent drift dive.

 You will find Ko Doc Mai a very popular local Phuket dive site, especially with scuba divers taking their Advanced Open Water Diver Courses.
 This is because the East side of Koh Dok Mai makes a great Deep Dive with it’s superb wall.
 In fact both sides of Ko Doc Mai are excellent dives for the Adventure Drift Dive.
 And in addition, as the first dives are the same, The Deep or Drift Specialty Diver Courses.